Kevin-Hernandez-Garza/python_work/README.md

 ### Chapter Two

 I have learned how to declare variables, use whitespace, and also strip whitespace in order clean up user input in order to store it properly.
+Additionally, learned a method to remove prefix of a URL.
+Finally, I also learned how to remove suffix from the end of a string and the whole chapter was reinforced with some exercises. 💪🏼

+### Chapter Three